nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 2. The above command should provide a json output.
 If you look at its content then it should have a `provisioningState` key with `Succeeded` as it value.
 This field is an easy way to validate the command successfully provisioned the resource.

-### Create your self-signed certificate
+### Create a self-signed certificate

-1. Now you will create a self-signed certificate using the Azure CLI.
+1. In this section, you will create a self-signed certificate using the Azure CLI.

+   **NOTE:** It should be clearly understood, that Self-signed certificates are exactly what the name suggest - they are created and signed by you or someone else. **They are not signed by any official Certificate Authority**, so they are not recommended for any use other than testing in lab exercises within this workshop.
+Most Modern Internet Browsers will display Security Warnings when they receive a Self-Signed certificate from a webserver.
+In some environments, the Browser may actually block access completely.
+So use Self-signed certificates with **CAUTION**.

-1. Create a self-signed certificate by running the below command.
+2. Create a self-signed certificate by running the below command.

     ```bash
     az keyvault certificate create \